 Modula is one of the leading manufacturers of automated vertical storage solutions, designed to optimize space and improve picking and storage operations in any industrial sector or environment.
 The Vertical Lift Module (VLM) utilizes the full ceiling height of a facility thus maximizing the storage potential.
 Items are stored in units up to 46′ high, in a safe, secure environment and automatically delivered to the operator, avoiding unnecessary bending, walking and reaching for parts.

 Today Modula has more than 15,000 customers around the world and in 2018 has shown revenue growth exceeding $150 million, and 5% of them continuously invested in R&D. Thanks to three manufacturing plants in Italy, the US, and China, the company has a production capacity of 3,500 machines per year and have more than 600 employees worldwide.
-In addition, Modula has a network of seven subsidiaries (located in France, UK, Spain, Russia, Germany, India, and Mexico) and more than 100 authorized dealers all over the world.
-This guarantees a local presence to clients, allowing the company to serve all markets with a personal and timely manner.
+In addition, Modula has a network of nine subsidiaries (located in France, UK, Spain, Russia, Germany, India, Mexico, Colombia and Singapore) and more than 100 authorized dealers all over the world.
+This guarantees a local presence to clients, allowing the company to serve all markets in a personal and timely manner.